tamilselvi53/HacktoberFest-2022-Python/easy/bubble_sort/README.md

 Write a program to sort a list of numbers in ascending order using Bubble Sort in Python.

 ### Input Format
-Create a function with name bubble_sort that takes a list of numbers as an argument and returns the sorted list of numbers.
+Create a function with name solution that takes a list of numbers as an argument and returns the sorted list of numbers.
 If invalid input is entered, return empty list.

 ### Output Format
 Return a list of numbers in ascending order.